mother-of-all-self-hosting/ansible-role-matomo/docs/configuring-matomo.md

 # Setting up Matomo

-This is an [Ansible](https://www.ansible.com/) role which installs [Matomo](https://www.matomo.org) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Matomo](https://matomo.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Matomo is a feature-rich free software for web based forms and surveys, which supports extensive survey logic.
+Matomo is a leading open-source web analytics platform that gives you full data ownership.

-See the project's [documentation](https://www.matomo.org/manual/Matomo_Manual) to learn what Matomo does and why it might be useful to you.
+See the project's [documentation](https://matomo.org/guides/) to learn what Matomo does and why it might be useful to you.

->[!NOTE]
-> Since the developer team behind Matomo [declared](https://bugs.matomo.org/view.php?id=14606#c55854) that an official Docker image would not be available, this role uses the image provided by [ACSPRI](https://www.acspri.org.au/matomo), which is a Matomo Authorised Partner for Australia (see [this list](https://www.matomo.com/index.php/hosting) of partners for confirmation).

 ## Prerequisites